debiki/talkyard/README.md

         ./docker-start-dev-gulp.sh
         ./docker-start-dev-server.sh

-7. The -dev-gulp and -dev-server Docker containers print messages about what you are to do next.
+7. The -dev-gulp Docker container prints a message about what to do next, namely running both npm and Gulp `install`, and then `gulp watch`.

-(Namely running npm and Gulp `install` and `gulp watch`, and start Play Framework and the server.)
+8. The -dev-server container tells you what to do next, namely starting Play Framework and the server.
+Note that you need to run `gulp watch` first (the previous step).

-8. Once a green message "Server started ..." appears in the -dev-server container's shell, open your browser, go to http://localhost:9000/ and http://localhost:9000/-/admin/.
+9. Once a green message "Server started ..." appears in the -dev-server container's shell, open your browser, go to http://localhost:9000/ and http://localhost:9000/-/admin/.
 It'll take a while before the pages load;
    some Scala files are being compiled.

-9. Login as `admin@example.com`, password `password`.
+10. Login as `admin@example.com`, password `password`.

 A little problem: If you save two TypeScript/JavaScript files at the same time,